how-to-become-a-data-scientist-from-scratch

 πŸ“ˆ From Business Analyst

-πŸ“Š Comparison of Learning Paths
+πŸ“Š Comparison of Learning & Transition Paths

 Path Duration Cost Best For

-πŸ’» Bootcamps/Online Courses 3–9 months Medium Career changers needing structure
+πŸ’» Bootcamps / Online Courses 3–9 months Medium Career changers needing structure

 ❓ Career Switch FAQs